concord-consortium/rigse/README.md

 #### SSO Clients and LARA (authoring) integration

 These instructions assume that you are setting up LARA and Portal using docker-compose files.
-It also assumes that you are using something like Dori or Dinghy as an http-proxy dns container, so that the portal is available at `app.portal.docker` and lara is available at `app.lara.docker`
+It also assumes some prerequisites:
+- You are using an http-proxy dns container: [Setup Dinghy on OSX](https://github.com/concord-consortium/lara/blob/master/README.md#setup-dinghy-on-os-x)
+- You are using https for LARA and the Portal: [Setup https for LARA and Portal](https://github.com/concord-consortium/lara/blob/master/README.md#enabling-ssl-for-dinghy-reverse-proxy-on-os-x)
+- You are logged into docker to gain access to our private images: [Logging into Docker](https://github.com/concord-consortium/lara/blob/master/README.md#getting-started)

 ##### Starting from scratch on a Mac